 The (new) Lexington

-We mentioned supper clubs above, and, perhaps, disingenuously, without much love.
+We mentioned supper clubs above, and, perhaps disingenuously, without much love.
 The Lexington is something of a supper club, but one that has embraced the new era of eating, elevated to destination restaurant status: It might be for your grandmother to visit and recall yesteryear, but also with a date on Valentine’s Day or dressed up on prom night.
-It might be for a casual Friday of cocktails, small plates, and live music, and it might be for tiki drinks late after supper on an upstairs patio.
+It might be for a casual Friday of cocktails, small plates, and live music, and it might be for tiki drinks late after dinner on an upstairs patio.
 It might be low-key steak classics, or exciting new takes.
-It’s a four-star neighborhood-meets-destination-restaurant mainstay that has earned its accolades.
+It’s a four-star neighborhood-meets-destination restaurant mainstay that has more than earned its accolades.

 Read our full review of the Lexington here: Why the Lexington once mattered, still matters, will matter for years to come